Coronavirus Chicago: Mayor Lightfoot details efforts to alleviate COVID-19 impact in Latino community

 ZIP CODE TRACKER: Where is coronavirus in Illinois?

-There will also be a series of virtual town halls, with one tall focusing on seniors, one focusing on immigrant youth and another with broader focus.
+There will also be a series of virtual town halls, with one talk focusing on seniors, one focusing on immigrant youth and another with broader focus.

+On Chicago's Northwest Side, Norwegian American Hospital is offering free coronavirus testing in partnership with the city and state.

 Data from the Illinois Department of Public Health shows Latinos have the highest rate of infection in the state.

-More than 60 percent of all Illinois Latinos tested for COVID-19 got positive results, and Latino infections are doubling at a faster rate than other ethnicity.
+More than 60% of all Illinois Latinos tested for COVID-19 got positive results, and Latino infections are doubling at a faster rate than other ethnicity.

 RELATED: WE GOT US initiative aims to decrease number of deaths in black and brown communities due to COVID-19